State Park Camping

 Utah

-Utah has 43 state parks.
+Utah has 43 State Parks.
 Here's the government site with full information about state park camping in Utah.

 Antelope Island

 Antelope Island State Park is a real surprise.
 It's close enough to the suburbs of Salt Lake City that you can pop into town for dinner if you want, but the park seems like it's in another world.
-There's a campground, beach, marina, stables, visitors' center, hiking and biking trails and a museum.
-Oh, and did I mention the 600 free-ranging bison?

 Learn about Antelope Island State Park here.